Vjera Mujović: Biography

+Mujović was born on 8 April 1970 in Belgrade, SR Serbia, SFR Yugoslavia and grew up in Titograd, SR Montenegro.
+Both her parents were pediatricians.

-Mujović was born in Podgorica, Montenegro.
-She studied at the Faculty of Dramatic Arts in Belgrade.
+Mujović graduated from the Faculty of Dramatic Arts in Belgrade.

 She has appeared in television series and in films.
 Mujović has worked in theatre and in films across Europe including in Russia, Ukraine, Sweden, and France.

 Mujović recorded Viens, mini CD in Serbian and French, and Why, a CD of Russian songs.
 She has published two books: The Register of Beds, Longings, and Warnings, and a I Haven’t Imagined such a Life, and a theatre play Cherries in Chocolate.

 She is the recipient of numerous awards including a Golden Knight in Moscow, and Zvaigzne in Riga (Latvia), awards at the Moscow Festival of Russian classics.
 She was awarded a doctorate for her treatise on Cultural Diplomacy by Singidunum University in 2019.

 Vjera Mujović is an acclaimed actress at the National Theatre in Belgrade.